ananthakumaran/paisa/docs/reference/config.md

 # OPTIONAL, DEFAULT: INR
 default_currency: INR

+# The precision to show in UI.
+NOTE: This applies only to the UI, not
+# to the entries in journal.
+#
+# OPTIONAL, DEFAULT: 0
+display_precision: 0

+# The column to align the amount in the editor.
+#
+# OPTIONAL, DEFAULT: 52
+amount_alignment_column: 52

 # The locale used to format numbers.
 The list of locales supported
 # depends on your browser.
 It's known to work well with en-US and en-IN.
 #